 \section{Abstract}

-We implement a one-loop analysis of the $\rho$ parameter in the Left Right Twin Higgs model, including the logarithmically enhanced contributions from both fermion and scalar loops.
-Numerical results show that the one-loop contributions are dominant over the tree level corrections in most regions of parameter space.
-The experimentally allowed values of $\rho$-parameter divide the allowed parameter space into two regions; less than $670~{\rm GeV}$ and larger than $1100~{\rm GeV}$ roughly, for symmetry breaking scale $f$.
-Our numerical analysis significantly reduces the parameter space which are favorably accessible to the LHC.
+We implement a one-loop analysis of the $\rho$ parameter in the Left Right Twin Higgs model, including the logarithmically enhanced contributions from both heavy fermion and scalar loops.
+Numerical analysis indicates that the one-loop corrections are dominant over the tree-level contributions in most regions of parameter space.
+The experimentally allowed values of the $\rho$-parameter divide the allowed parameter space into two regions; less than $670~{\rm GeV}$ and larger than $1100~{\rm GeV}$ roughly, for the symmetry breaking scale $f$.
+Therefore our result significantly reduces the parameter space which are favorably accessible to the LHC.